zaphosting/docs/docs/palworld-server-modding.md

 #### Search Logs for Errors

-A first possible strategy for a solution is to check the **Information->Log Files** section on your gameserver's webinterface.
+A first possible strategy for a solution is to check the **Information->Log Files** section on your game server's webinterface.
 These files will contain a range of logs containing information about the server, such as current events, hints or error messages.

 Error messages in particular can help to identify and better understand the cause of a problem.
 Often, difficulties can be uncovered and resolved by taking a targeted look at the log files.